livecycle/preevy/site/docs/drivers/kube-pod.md

 ## How?

-The driver creates a Kubernetes Pod running a Docker server for each environment (herby the name "Docker-in-Docker").
+The driver creates a Kubernetes Pod running a Docker server for each environment (herby the name "single Pod").
 Preevy then connects to the Docker server to build and run your services, just like it does on a regular VM.

 Your services are still exposed using the Preevy Tunnel Service - there's no need to configure a specific ingress.